Gabri Christa: Stage performances

 Magdalena is a one-woman multimedia piece which is a culmination of dance, storytelling and visuals as Christa shares personal experiences of her mother's past, her dementia, an interracial marriage, Holland during World War II and her take on motherhood.
 This is a series of short films which was listed as one of the "7 Dance Performances to See in N.Y.C.
 This Weekend" by The New York Times.
-Elizabeth Zimmer at The Villager described this as "A tissue of fine and funny verbal detail" with "passionate, energetic dancing", while Carrie Lee O’Dell at The Review Hub called her performance "rich and moving” and said that "we’re lucky that she’s generous enough to invite the audience along."
+Elizabeth Zimmer at The Villager described this as "A tissue of fine and funny verbal detail" with "passionate, energetic dancing", while Carrie Lee O'Dell at The Review Hub called her performance "rich and moving" and said that "we're lucky that she's generous enough to invite the audience along."
 According to Eva Yaa Asantewaa at Infinite Body, it is "an act of loving discovery, recall and reclamation."
 Fire on fire is one of the musical performances that she directed and orchestrated multimedia for.
 This performance brought together ten African American musicians and ten gypsy musicians in Symphony Space, New York.

 Screen work

 Christa has produced and directed many short films that have been screened in galleries.
-Her short film "High School" won an ABC television award for creative excellence and Pangea Day Festival's one of the World's 100 most promising filmmakers.
-She made the short film, Another building, which follows the Dutch African Diaspora and highlights historic buildings in connection to the different environments where people from different cultures reside.
+Her short film High School won an ABC television award for creative excellence and Pangea Day Festival's one of the World's 100 Most Promising Filmmakers award.
+She made the short film, Another Building, which follows the Dutch African Diaspora and highlights historic buildings in connection to the different environments where people from different cultures reside.